| Y |

 - the poignant final scene in

-which widowed wife Helene learns from one of her husband's followers
+which widowed wife Helene learned from one of her husband's followers

 that the right-wing assassins (military men including the general

-and the police chief who sanctioned the murder) have been exposed
+and the police chief who sanctioned the murder) had been exposed

 and arrested ("It's a real revolution,